p0205/Hospital-Management-System/README.md

 - Delete Selected Appointment: `DELETE "/api/appointments/:id"`

 ## Functions/Features in the Middleware
-The middleware serves as the intermediary for communication between the applications and the database.
+The middleware provide authentication using jwt access token, and user encryption and serves as the intermediary for communication between the applications and the database.
 It provides RESTful endpoints to manage operations related to doctors, patients, and medical records.
 Key functions/features include:

 - Doctor Management: Retrieve doctor details and lists.
 - Medical Record Management: Add, update, retrieve, and delete patient medical records.